Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 -I choose to work a patient in because I know them best and I want to help.

--I choose to have shorter visits to see as many patients in need as possible but aim for having time outside of medicine.
+-I choose to have shorter visits to see as many patients in need as possible but aim for having time outside of medicine while making a dent in access issues.

 Third, can you free up time currently used for venting and ruminating/perseverating about the system?
 Trust me, thoughts are under your control, even if you are uncertain that this is true.
 We know we are most efficient when tapping into our brains' creative and prefrontal cortex areas.
 Those same areas are suppressed when we are in the stress response - reliving the injustices experienced in our work.
 What tools can you utilize to help close the stress cycle, disarm the amygdala, and have those neurons firing on all cylinders?
 This will help you be more present, effective, and efficient.
 Read more here: Closing the stress cycle

 Last, but certainly not least, what areas do you feel most need change within the system to improve physician autonomy?
 Pick your top three, compare with colleagues to confirm the top one or two.
 Next, decide what is your burden to bear in leading or supporting the change effort.
 Consider your current bandwidth, post-pone until you have the energy, or encourage a champion.
 Small, practical, achievable changes can be negotiated when brought to leadership calmly and collaboratively armed with data.
-Even if you help move the needle 10%, it will be a relief in the right direction.
-Then, you move it another 10% later, and so on.
+Even if you help move the needle 1% at a time, it will be a relief in the right direction.
+Then, you move it another few% later, and so on.

 Have a joy-filled week,